 I wear my babies from the first day they are born.
 Okay maybe not that early, but they are skin on skin immediately and I try to hold them as much as I can.
 When I need both my hands, and with older children to care for I definitely need my hands, I end up wearing my babies.
 Not all newborn baby carriers are the same.
 I feel it is really important to give your newborn the support they need.
+This is because newborns are healthiest staying on their backs until around 6 months of their life.
+See Bestforparents.co.uk for more information.
 I think every mom needs three carriers.
 One for the newborn stage (day 1 to about 3-4 months), one for the little baby stage, pre sitting up (3-7 months) and one for baby to toddler stage (sitting to the weight limit of the carrier).
 Once baby is a toddler and has outgrown the baby carrier but still wants to be carried you would need a toddler carrier.
 But not everyone gets to that stage so we will focus on the first three carriers today.
 Click here to see a full review of Nesting Days and VIJA Designs.

 For the newborn stage I strongly feel one should not use a soft structured carrier with a newborn insert such as Tula, Lilebaby, Ergo and so forth.
 Baby is super tiny and needs specific support.
 While infant inserts offer some support, there are better options.
 I highly suggest the Nesting Days Carrier or VIJA Design Skin-to-Skin Kangaroo Care T-Shirt.
 Vija Designs is a t shirt that is also a baby carrier and comes in many different sizes, colors and shapes.
 There are shirts designed for men to baby wear.
 There are long sleeve, short sleeve or no sleeve.
 This allows you to wear baby next to your skin.
 I loved to wear my diapered baby around the house skin to skin in this shirt.
 When we were out and about it was a great way to keep my clothed baby next to me.
 With a winter baby this was great to keep baby extra warm.
 I found my Vija Designs shirt lasted until my baby was about 3 months old.
 She was born at 10 pounds, so a smaller baby might last longer in this shirt.
 The Nesting Days carrier is something you can wear alone or on top of clothing.
 I was able to use this carrier until 4 or so months.
 Again, the size of your baby may allow for longer use.
 With Nesting Days I could wear baby skin on skin or clothed.